Highlights

 50

-Curious about the story behind it?
+Wondering what this story is all about?
 Here's the plot: "This menacing monster yarn stars James Van Der Beek as government scientist Dan Leland, who's sent to investigate reported sightings of a giant squidlike beast that's put the entire population of a fishing village on edge.
 Though Leland starts his journey confident that this sea creature with an insatiable appetite is the stuff of old legends, a string of horrific occurrences soon begins to change his mind."

 'Eye of the Beast' Release Dates